benjaminjkern/side-projects/mandelbrot-plotter/readme.md

 ### What's new!
 - Animation!
 You can edit the program to have a starting zoom, an ending zoom, and however many frames you want it to render!
+  - It will then iteratively generate the proper pictures of the mandelbrot set
 - There's a bug where the animation slows down your computer from some infinite loop that I'll figure out at some point

 ### Usage
-> It just sorta does its own thing, any customization you might want to do at the moment has to be done by altering the code which isn't something that bugs me too much obvious since I made it but ideally this will be something that I can give to anyone and they'll be able to check out how cool I am I mean how cool the project is.
+It just sorta does its own thing, any customization you might want to do at the moment has to be done by altering the code which isn't something that bugs me too much obvious since I made it but ideally this will be something that I can give to anyone and they'll be able to check out how cool I am I mean how cool the project is.

-> In the code there is a portion that goes like:
+In the code there is a portion that goes like:
 ```
     public static void main(String... args) throws InterruptedException {
         m = new Mandelbrot(600,600, 0, 0, 2);